Avsterx9/Avsterx9/README.md

 - 🔭 I’m currently working on **my degree**

-- 🌱 I’m currently learning **Spring boot, c# and angular!**
+- 🌱 I’m currently learning **everything connected to software development (Mostly SpringBoot, Angular and c#)**

 - 📫 How to reach me **kchrobok.contact@gmail.com**

-- 📄 Know about my experiences - **I am a software engineering student, at this point I am looking for my first job in the IT industry, where I could improve my programming skills and gain experience](I am a software engineering student, at this point I am looking for my first job in the IT industry, where I could improve my programming skills and gain experience**
+- 📄 Know about my experiences - **I am a software engineering student, at this point I am looking for my first job in the IT industry, where I could improve my programming skills and gain experience**

 <h3 align="left">Connect with me:</h3>
 <p align="left">